chikoon/mercamenitiz/README.md

 - [Contact Author](#contact-author)

 ## Installation
-1. Download the code from XXX
+1. Download the code from github: https://github.com/chikoon/mercamenitiz
 2. Install required dependencies using

        bundle install

 ## Usage
-1. Run the main application script using `ruby mercamenitiz.rb`.
+1. Execute the main script at the root of the project directory.

+       ruby ./mercamenitiz.rb

 2. Follow the on-screen instructions:

           [P] List products